Automattic/wp-calypso/packages/wp-checkout/README.md

 - A unique id.
 - A data object that holds any data needed by the payment method, including data from any payment method components.
 - A component that displays that payment method selection button which can be as simple as the name and an icon.
+It will receive the props of the `CheckoutStep`.
 - A component that displays that payment method (this can be as simple as the name and an icon or as complex as a credit card form).
-It must also have a collapsed state.
+It will receive the props of the `CheckoutStep`.
 - A component form that displays the required billing contact information.
-It must also have a collapsed state.
+It will receive the props of the `CheckoutStep`.
 - A function that completes the payment using the data object.
 This function must return a Promise or use a redirect.

 Payment methods are modular, but are built into the package and should not be added or changed by the host page.
 They can be disabled by using the `availablePaymentMethods` prop on the `Checkout` component.